-Due to the handmade process of our caftans, slight differences in color and texture are to be expected and celebrated.
+Due to the handmade process slight differences in color and texture are to be expected and highly celebrated.

-- To preserve the texture and natural colors of your caftan, we recommend washing with a gentle, natural soap and avoiding any soaps containing harsh chemicals.
+- We recommend washing with a gentle, natural soap and avoiding any soaps containing harsh chemicals.
 Do not use bleach or detergents containing bleach.

-- Natural dyes treated with iron ( Alum Ferrous) are very sensitive to acidic content such lemon juice or vinegar and also body sweat with acidic nature, when exposed could stain bleach the naturally dyed textile.
+- Natural dyes modified with iron ( Alum Ferrous) are very sensitive to acidic content such lemon juice or vinegar and also body sweat with acidic nature, when exposed could cause temporary or permanent discoloration in the textile.
 Dye descriptions are available in each shop product.

-- Hang dry your caftan if possible, avoiding direct sunlight to prevent bleaching.
-This will help to preserve the fibers for longer.
-If you must use the dryer, we recommend using cold or the lowest heat setting possible.
+- Air dry when possible, avoiding direct sunlight.
+If you must use the dryer, we recommend the lowest heat setting possible.

-- We love the slightly wrinkled texture of cotton, but if you prefer a smoother look, we recommend using a steamer instead of direct ironing.
+- We love the slightly wrinkled texture of cotton, but if you prefer a smoother look use a steamer instead of ironing.
 You can also hang your caftan in the bathroom as you shower, allowing the steam to smooth wrinkles away.